Stuart Rabner: Privacy rights

+Marriage equality

-Also in 2013, Chief Justice Rabner authored a unanimous decision denying the state's application for a stay of a trial court order permitting same-sex couples to marry.
+Chief Justice Rabner authored a unanimous decision in 2013 denying the state's application for a stay of a trial court order permitting same-sex couples to marry.
 Garden State Equality v.
-Dow The ruling was the first by a State Supreme Court in the wake of the United States Supreme Court's decision in United States v.
+Dow The ruling was the first by a state supreme court in the wake of the United States Supreme Court's decision in United States v.
 Windsor.
 Windsor struck down part of the federal Defense of Marriage Act (DOMA) and held that DOMA violated the federal constitution by denying lawfully married same-sex couples the benefits given to married couples of the opposite sex.
 In the wake of that decision, a number of federal agencies extended federal benefits to married same-sex couples but not to partners in civil unions.
 Under New Jersey state law, same-sex couples could enter into civil unions but could not marry.
 As a result, the New Jersey Supreme Court concluded that the state constitution's guarantee of equal protection for same-sex couples was not being met; that the harm to same-sex couples was real, not speculative; and that the public interest did not favor a stay.
 Three days after the ruling, same-sex couples began to marry, and the state withdrew its appeal of the trial court order, effectively ending the litigation.

+Juvenile justice

 In 2017, Chief Justice Rabner authored a significant ruling in the area of juvenile justice.
 In State v.
 Zuber & Comer, New Jersey's high court unanimously extended recent rulings by the U.S. Supreme Court and directed that state trial judges consider various factors related to youth before imposing a sentence that is the practical equivalent of life without parole.
+Years later, in State v.
+Comer & Zarate, authored by the Chief Justice, the court held that juvenile offenders sentenced to a mandatory terms of at least 30 years without parole can petition for review of their sentence after they have served two decades in prison, in order to save the sentencing scheme from constitutional infirmity.

+Government transparency

 Also in 2017, the Chief Justice wrote for a unanimous court that footage from dashboard cameras must be made public when the police use fatal force.
 In North Jersey Media Group v.
 Lyndhurst, the court concluded that once the principal witnesses to the shooting have been interviewed, the public's powerful interest in transparency calls for the release of police dash-cam videos under the common law right of access.
 More detailed investigative reports and witness statements, which if released would impair the integrity of an ongoing investigation, are not ordinarily subject to disclosure while an investigation is underway.